 The Royal Palace (Koninklijk Paleis) in Amsterdam is the imposing building found on Dam Square next to the Nieuwe Kerk and is regularly open to public visitors.

-A number of smaller rooms around the Citizen’s Hall are open for visit which contain much of the original furniture from Napoleon’s period.
+Around the Citizen’s Hall are marble galleries which house a number of smaller rooms.
+These are stylishly decorated and contain much of the original furniture from Napoleon’s period.

 A free hand-held audio tour provides insight and is available in 8 languages – Dutch, English, German, French, Italian, Spanish, Chinese and Russian.
 There is also a children’s audio available in Dutch and English.